 Tooth decay is one of the most common causes of a toothache.
 It occurs when bacteria in the mouth produce acid that erodes the enamel and dentin of the teeth.
 This can lead to cavities, which are small holes in the teeth that can cause pain and sensitivity.
 If left untreated, tooth decay can lead to infection and further damage to the teeth.

 Treatment for tooth decay depends on its severity.
-Minor cases may be treated with a filling or other restorative procedure.
+Minor cases may be treated with a composite filling or other restorative procedure.
 Severe cases may require root canal therapy or even tooth extraction.

 #2.
 Damaged Filling